-As a regular member, monthly dues include the usage of the Club’s facilities: hockey rinks, squash/racquetball courts, fitness centre, swimming pool, locker rooms, and social areas.
+As a regular member, monthly dues include the usage of the Club’s facilities: hockey rinks, fitness centre, group fitness classes, tennis and pickleball courts, swimming pool, locker rooms, and social areas.
 Surcharges apply for programming, lessons, services, food and beverage, and tennis court bookings.

 What are the Reciprocal Membership Options?

 As a member of the NSWC, you can enjoy membership benefits at a variety of private clubs around the world.
-A specific list of reciprocal clubs is available upon request.
+A specific list of reciprocal clubs is available here

 What are Intermediate Memberships?